Registration Usage Billing

 - What happens if your billing payment fails?

-How does usage billing work?
+How does pay-per-use pricing for usage billing work?

-Any registrations you process on Corsizio are all subject to $0.10 (ten cents) per registration.
-You need to enable billing by putting a valid payment card on file in order to receive registrations beyond the low-volume limit.
-Your payment card will automatically be charged right after the billing month's cycle finishes for all registrations processed in that given month.
+You need to enable billing by putting a valid payment card on file to receive registrations beyond the low-volume limit.
+Your payment card will automatically be charged right after the billing month's cycle finishes for all registrations processed in that month.

 Card Country / Currency | Fee per registration |